johnbillion/wp-crontrol/readme.md

 Not yet, but I hope to add this functionality soon.

+### Can I see a historical log of edits, additions, and deletions of cron events and schedules?

+Yes.
+The excellent <a href="https://wordpress.org/plugins/simple-history/">Simple History plugin</a> has built-in support for logging actions performed via WP Crontrol.

 ### What's the use of adding new cron schedules?

 Cron schedules are used by WordPress and plugins for scheduling events to be executed at regular intervals.
 Intervals must be provided by the WordPress core or a plugin in order to be used.
 As an example, many backup plugins provide support for periodic backups.
 In order to do a weekly backup, a weekly cron schedule must be entered into WP Crontrol first and then a backup plugin can take advantage of it as an interval.